-«We are entirely devoted to prevent, treat and finally hopefully eradicate Alzheimer's disease and other neurodegenerative conditions, by the end of 2025.»
+«We are entirely devoted to prevent, treat and hopefully eradicate Alzheimer's disease.»

 Christoph Hock, CMO

 Alzheimer’s disease is characterized by the beta amyloid plaques and tau neurofibrillary tangles in patient brains.
 Genetic information unequivocally points to an important role of beta amyloid in causing damage to neurons and synapses, followed by multiple downstream cellular reactions such as neuroinflammation and neurofibrillary tangle formation.

 By using PET imaging of the brain beta amyloid plaques are detectable up to twenty years prior to the development of the clinical signs of Alzheimer’s disease including memory loss, difficulties of spatial orientation and word finding, deficits in performing normal activities of daily living and problems driving a car.